The Department of Criminology and Criminal Justice

 Students successfully completing the program will also be awarded a

 minor in criminal investigation.Criminal Investigation Minor

 - The criminal investigation minor is designed to provide students with substantive courses of study related to the investigation of criminal activity.
 The program incorporates the study of criminological theory with scientific methods and behavioral concepts necessary for the successful apprehension and prosecution of criminal offenders.
 Students develop critical thinking skills and analytical abilities that will be invaluable for those pursuing law or graduate school, as well as those seeking careers as forensic scientists or criminal investigators.
 Criminology and Criminal Justice Minor

-- The law and justice minor is administered jointly by the Department of Government and World Affairs and the Department of Criminology and Criminal Justice, and provides students with the unique opportunity to complete a substantive study of law at the undergraduate level.
+- The law and justice minor is administered jointly by the Department of Political Science and International Studies and the Department of Criminology and Criminal Justice, and provides students with the unique opportunity to complete a substantive study of law at the undergraduate level.
 This interdisciplinary program offers the best of a theory-based yet practical education.
 Students are provided with a substantive exposure to the content of the law while being encouraged to develop critical thinking skills.